 For several years we struggled to find a solution to sexual unsatisfaction and low libido.
 It was hard on our partnership and overshadowed our daily life regularly.
 Eventually, we overcame our obstacle and found a satisfying balance of regular sex.
 Years later I realized that there is something else I needed to communicate.
 You see sex had become well… regular.
 Routine and less emotional.
 I began to wonder if my sexual prime had peaked at our earlier stages of dating and now I would never get a sexy striptease again.
 My wife is beautiful and arousing.
 She is my best friend and partner.
 Since I would never go outside of my marriage, I had to bring the seduction and charged emotions back into our relationship or face saying goodbye to the good old days of hot sex.

-And out of necessity for great sex and emotional foreplay, FANTASY WEEKENDS became my special invitation to making sex more fun.
+And out of necessity for great sex and emotional foreplay, FANTASY WEEKENDS became my special invitation to making sex more connected.
 And from that point forward our emotional connection, physical attraction, trust, and understanding all elevated to a higher level that solidifies our bond.

 I’ll be totally honest with you and say that it wasn’t all sparks and flame in the beginning.
 We experienced incremental difficulties that we talked our way through, and we both grow forward together.
-Role play fantasies can help develop that growth forward.
+Role-play fantasies can help develop that growth forward.

 We want to show couples a fun way to explore your sexual desires and calibrate them together into a satisfying sexual and emotional bond.

-FANTASY WEEKENDS role play scenarios are not like other scenarios you have tried before.
+FANTASY WEEKENDS role-play scenarios are not like other scenarios you have tried before.
 We are not just handing out a scene to perform.
-The current platform of FANTASY WEEKENDS is that the female partner will introduce herself in 10 or less lingerie costumes.
+The current platform of FANTASY WEEKENDS is that the female partner will introduce herself in 10 or fewer lingerie costumes.
 These costume introductions are the cast of characters in your next 10 FANTASY WEEKENDS scenarios.
 The roles introduced in “50 Ways To Seduce A Lover” are your starting point to what kind of character each role becomes.
 For some “Vicky” is a dominating BDSM lover.
 Others will only take “Vicky” to be a rebel with tattoos.
-Together you will develop each role into your own character as you take a tour our fantasy scenarios.
+Together you will develop each role into your own character as you take a tour of our fantasy scenarios.